svgpp/svgpp/README.md

 ####What's new####

+* SVG++ update 1.2.1 fixes handling text content inside `<a>` element that is a child of `<text>` element.
-SVG++ update 1.2 focuses on reducing compiler memory usage by allowing separation of template heavy Boost.Spirit code to other compilation unit.
+* SVG++ update 1.2 focuses on reducing compiler memory usage by allowing separation of template heavy Boost.Spirit code to other compilation unit.

 ####How to Help####